ArturoDent/jump-and-select/README.md

 We have seen that there are three possibilities for the options (like `"restrictSearch"` for example):

 1.  options in a keybinding;
-2.  options in settings; and
+2.  options in settings;
+3.  and options in the deprecated settings;
-3.  no options in either (1) or (2).
+4.  no options in  (1), (2) or (3).

-The options take precedence in that order: 1 > 2 > 3.
-All the options have defaults, so even in case (3) the default values will be applied.
+The options take precedence in that order: 1 > 2 > 3 > 4.
+All the options have defaults, so even in case (4) the default values will be applied.

 ------------------